-Why I’m Grateful: I am honored to be the recipient of the KPMG Professorship in Accounting and grateful for the firm’s generous support.
-KPMG’s professorship not only affords me time to devote to our research-based thought leadership, but it also provides a stamp of credibility and endorsement recognized by business professionals and other academics around the world.
+Why I’m Grateful: I am honored to be the recipient of the Dickson Professorship and grateful for the generous support.
+The distinguished professorship not only affords me time to devote to our research-based thought leadership, but it also provides a stamp of credibility and endorsement recognized by business professionals and other academics around the world.

 Jenkins Distinguished Professor of Accounting